Therapeutic Essential Oils: Using Aromatherapy to Enhance Wellness

 Aromatic plants such as mints and sage have been found in ancient tombs dating back over 12,000 years.
 Records dating back to 4500 B.C. show that aromatics were used for medicine, perfume, and religious ritual.

-Using Therapeutic Essential Oils
+How to Use Therapeutic Essential Oils

 - Follow directions carefully.
 Less is definitely more in aromatherapy.
 Using too much can be toxic or produce unpleasant effects.
+High-quality therapeutic essential oils are highly concentrated.
+One drop may be all you need.

 Keep in mind that everything is energy and vibrates at energetic frequencies.
 When exposed to lovely aromas and the frequencies of the oils, our subtle energy is affected for the good.

-Aromatherapy is used in energy healing to affect consciousness, set sacred space and to positively affect the energy centers (chakras) and the energy field of the individual.
+Aromatherapy is used in energy healing to affect consciousness, set sacred space, and to positively affect the energy centers (chakras) and the energy field of the individual.

 Beyond Aromatherapy Healing

 - Speaking of cleaning - many volatile oils have disinfectant properties.
 Eucalyptus, thyme, pine and tea tree will help keep your home germ-free while imparting a fresh, clean scent.
-Once you get used to using non-toxic products scented with real essential oils, the smell of chemical fragrances will be much less appealing.
+Once you get used to using non-toxic products with real essential oils, the smell of chemical fragrances will be much less appealing.

 - Selling a home or have an apartment to rent?
 Realtors suggest scenting a home with cinnamon or baking a pie when showing a home.
 The aroma awakens powerful associations and makes the house feel like home.